richbeales/Auto-GPT-HF-Model-Plugin/README.md

 You might need to change the prompt separators based on the model.

-Same as Auto-GPT look in `.env.template` and copy to `.env` and pip install -r requirements.txt
+Same as Auto-GPT look in `.env.template` and copy to `.env` (and duplicate in your actual AutoGPT .env) and pip install -r requirements.txt

-There's three classes included (you have to change the one you use in the code at the top of __init__.py
+There's three classes included (you have to change the one you use in the code at the top of __init__.py).
+It's currently set up to use the hosted inference one (2).

 1. one using the (free) inference API on Hugging Face https://huggingface.co/stabilityai/stablelm-base-alpha-3b